-The event was a great opportunity to hear and get insights into what's going on in the city in terms of supporting the Creative Industries to strengthen their abilities to create positive and meaningful impact.

-But how do we curate conversation like this, to be open and accessible to a variety of people, and still keep the quality of the exchanges and learnings, while partners who have different stakes in the discussion pick up on different aspects and focuses of the conversation?

-Also, failure, when dealt with openly, should be seen as a strength - something that must be shared, learned from and acted upon collectively.
+- Great opportunity to hear and get insights into what's going on in the city in terms of supporting the Creative Industries to strengthen their abilities to create positive and meaningful impact; - How do we curate conversation like this, to be open and accessible to a variety of people, and still keep the quality of the exchanges and learnings, while partners who have different stakes in the discussion pick up on different aspects and focuses of the conversation? - Failure, when dealt with openly, should be seen as a strength - something that must be shared, learned from and acted upon collectively.